 Minimally Disruptive Medicine also acknowledges what some physicians may not: this overwhelming burden of treatment that so many patients live with on a daily basis can become a burden that simply exceeds a patient’s capacity to cope, and may not in fact even guarantee getting better at all.

-Meanwhile, as Edward Davies of the BMJ summed up his impressions of that patient panel at the Lown Institute conference:
+Meanwhile, as Edward Davies summed up his impressions of that patient panel at the Lown Institute conference:

 Q: Has a serious health issue ever felt like a ‘punch in the mouth’?